About Robyn

 EXPERIENCE AND TRAINING

-I have an Honours B.A. in Social Psychology from McMaster University and a Masters degree in Counselling Psychology from Yorkville University.
+I have a Masters degree in Counselling Psychology from Yorkville University and an Honours B.A. in Social Psychology from McMaster University.

-I have been counselling in private practice since 2022, and have long been absorbed in the work of connection and healing (in one form or another), having spent over a decade working within grassroots movements on everything from sexual assault crisis support, to animal welfare, to food security, to climate justice, to community building, to 2SLGBTQIA+ and BIPOC solidarity.
-My lived experience combined with my academic and professional training are invaluable assets within the therapeutic space.
+I have been practicing as a counsellor since 2022, and have long been absorbed in the work of connection and healing (in one form or another), having spent over a decade working within grassroots movements on everything from sexual assault crisis support, to animal welfare, to food security, to climate justice, to community building, to 2SLGBTQIA+ and BIPOC solidarity.

 ON A PERSONAL NOTE